johndpope/FortniteClient/README.md

 # Requirements
 - Node.JS
 - Common Sense
-      **Updates**

-      - Removed copy everything feature
-      - No more netcls lol

 # Code
 - Syfe
 - Aqua Plays
 - Alot By Kekistanz..
+(I mean alot)
+- Terbau (for netcl thingy)
+- MagmaReef
+- SzymonLisowiec (For lib)

 # Basic steps
 1) open command prompt in your folder and do 'npm i Kekisatan/FortniteClient' (if you haven't installed this.)